lars-t-hansen/moz-sandbox/swat/ROADMAP.md

 swat0:

-TODO
+TODO - FEATURES & must-have
 - virtuals
-- test code and demos
+- more test code and demos
-- speed up subtype test in JS code
+- type checks at the call-in boundary?
+- export classes as factory functions M.make.Cls(), and with access to fields thru the std TypedObject mechanism

 FEATURES
 - supports most primitive wasm operations